Mathematics: Algebra

 The Rubik's Cube group is a concrete application of group theory.

 Algebra is the art of manipulating equations and formulas.
 Diophantus (3rd century) and al-Khwarizmi (9th century) were the two main precursors of algebra.
 Diophantus solved some equations involving unknown natural numbers by deducing new relations until he obtained the solution.
-Al-Khwarizmi introduced systematic methods for transforming equations, such as moving a term from one side of an equation into the other side.
-The term algebra is derived from the Arabic word al-jabr meaning 'the reunion of broken parts' that he used for naming one of these methods in the title of his main treatise.
+Al-Khwarizmi introduced systematic methods for transforming equations, such as moving a term from one side of an equation to the other side.
+The term algebra is derived from the Arabic word al-jabr, meaning 'the reunion of broken parts', which he used for naming one of these methods in the title of his main treatise.

 Algebra became an area in its own right only with François Viète (1540–1603), who introduced the use of variables for representing unknown or unspecified numbers.
 Variables allow mathematicians to describe the operations that have to be done on the numbers represented using mathematical formulas.